MVA-BN-Brachyury + FPV-Brachyury vaccines

 - Jordana Whipkey | (507) 286-5027 | Mayo Clinic Rochester

 - Katherine Sheffield | (904) 953-3972 | Mayo Clinic Jacksonville

 - Ana Chinchilla Villalobos | (480) 342-3741 | Mayo Clinic Scottsdale

 BN-Brachyury is comprised of two recombinant poxviral vectors to be used together in a prime-boost vaccination regimen.
 The priming vector is a highly attenuated, non-replicating vaccinia virus Modified Vaccinia Ankara-Bavarian Nordic-Brachyury (MVA-BN-Brachyury) and the boost is a recombinant fowlpox virus (FPV-Brachyury).
-The viruses are modified to include the gene for brachyury as well as molecules known to increase immune activation.
+The viruses are modified to include the A segment of genetic material that has a particular function.
+Humans have approximately 25,000 different genes.
+Every cell in the body has the same set of genes, however, different genes are turned on in different tissues, and at different times. for brachyury as well as molecules known to increase immune activation.

 The priming dose (MVA) of this vaccine has been evaluated in 38 patients with advanced cancer.
 In that trial, the vaccine was well-tolerated with only one side effect deemed to be severe, which was diarrhea lasting less than 48 hours.
 Otherwise, the most common side effect was injection site reaction, which was usually mild or moderate.
 Other side effects were flu-like symptoms (in about 34 of 100 doses) and fever (in 18 of 100 doses), both of which resolved without other treatment within a few days.
 The vaccine induced brachyury-targeted immune responses in most patients (about 8 of every 10 patients in the highest dose levels tested).